ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-8 Proven Ways to Level Up Your JavaScript Skills (That Actually Work) - <a href="https://javascript.plainenglish.io/8-proven-ways-to-level-up-your-javascript-skills-that-actually-work-ee4afbbe7ad8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Day a JavaScript parseInt() Turned $199 Products Into $19 — and Nobody Noticed for 3 Days - <a href="https://javascript.plainenglish.io/the-day-a-javascript-parseint-turned-199-products-into-19-and-nobody-noticed-for-3-days-8887ea71eb60?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ShreyasBrilliant`**
+✍️ **posted by `DefineCode`**

-<blockquote>Practical, real-world tips to write cleaner, faster, and smarter JavaScript without the fluff.
+<blockquote>How a single default behavior in JavaScript’s number parsing caused a silent pricing disaster during a busy sales week.
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-10 JavaScript Tricks Every Developer Should Know in 2025  - <a href="https://javascript.plainenglish.io/10-javascript-tricks-every-developer-should-know-in-2025-b4a85e0a77e1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building with JavaScript: From Scripts to Scalable Applications — My Hands-On Journey - <a href="https://javascript.plainenglish.io/building-with-javascript-from-scripts-to-scalable-applications-my-hands-on-journey-36c5de50ed82?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lakshika`**
+✍️ **posted by `Safora Nafees`**

-<blockquote>JavaScript is evolving faster than your favorite front-end framework’s release cycle.
-Whether you’re building micro-frontends, optimizing…
+<blockquote>Working with JavaScript has been a continuous adventure: starting from tiny DOM tweaks and grepping through jQuery plugins, then moving to…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
+7 JavaScript Mistakes I Made That Wasted Hours (and How I Fixed Them) - <a href="https://javascript.plainenglish.io/7-javascript-mistakes-i-made-that-wasted-hours-and-how-i-fixed-them-32823eca645d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shahzaibasif`**

+<blockquote>Because sometimes the best lessons come from painful debugging sessions
+Continue reading on JavaScript in Plain English »</blockquote>

-How One JavaScript Condition Stopped Us From Making $10,000 in a Weekend - <a href="https://medium.com/@Definecode/how-one-javascript-condition-stopped-us-from-making-10-000-in-a-weekend-d11b16e9a82b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+JavaScript Closures — The Secret Power Behind Callbacks, Currying, and Private Variables - <a href="https://the-expert-developer.medium.com/javascript-closures-the-secret-power-behind-callbacks-currying-and-private-variables-ab17efe38189?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DefineCode`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>A simple The The if statement meant to “protect” our checkout flow ended up blocking real customers, and we didn’t catch it until it was…
+<blockquote>If you’ve been writing JavaScript for a while, you’ve probably seen closures in action — even if you didn’t realize it.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Scaling with JavaScript: My Hands-On Journey from Scripts to Production Systems - <a href="https://javascript.plainenglish.io/scaling-with-javascript-my-hands-on-journey-from-scripts-to-production-systems-c1a24547daaf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**

-<blockquote>JavaScript started for me as a quick scripting tool for front-end tweaks, but over time, it became my go-to for building robust, scalable…
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-I Switched to Functional Programming — Here’s the Truth - <a href="https://javascript.plainenglish.io/i-switched-to-functional-programming-heres-the-truth-5499e9abadbf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Get Expert Help Anytime with IT Job Support Services - <a href="https://medium.com/@walmartpro54/get-expert-help-anytime-with-it-job-support-services-5218cabf5c9e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Infodigit`**
+✍️ **posted by `Solpany - Solpany Inc a leading IT service for USA`**

-<blockquote>The Day I Decided to Make the Switch.
+<blockquote>In today’s fast-paced tech world, staying ahead requires continuous learning and reliable support.
+Whether you’re a software developer, IT…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-From Scripts to Systems: My JavaScript Development Journey - <a href="https://medium.com/@saforanafees02/from-scripts-to-systems-my-javascript-development-journey-a1215ac400af?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript: Bahasa Pemrograman yang Menggerakkan Web Modern - <a href="https://medium.com/@muhammadrifqi1719/javascript-bahasa-pemrograman-yang-menggerakkan-web-modern-6a465c8eab6a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**
+✍️ **posted by `Muhammad Rifqi thufail fahmi`**

-<blockquote>JavaScript started for me as a quick-fix tool for small UI tweaks, but over time it grew into my primary language for building full-stack…
+<blockquote>By : Muhammad Rifqi Thufail Fahmi
 Continue reading on Medium »</blockquote>

 <h3>7.
-Crafting Resilient Frontend Systems — My Hands-On Experience with JavaScript Error Recovery - <a href="https://medium.com/@kainatnafees/crafting-resilient-frontend-systems-my-hands-on-experience-with-javascript-error-recovery-0130faf88abe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript in Action: My Path from Quick Fixes to Full-Scale Applications - <a href="https://medium.com/codetodeploy/javascript-in-action-my-path-from-quick-fixes-to-full-scale-applications-850ef8df7275?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**
+✍️ **posted by `Safora Nafees`**

-<blockquote>A minor production bug once broke a feature for thousands of users, and I realized — JavaScript error handling isn’t just about catching…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Empower Your Technology Career: JavaScript Degree & Scholarships for GCC Students - <a href="https://medium.com/@selinemir378/empower-your-technology-career-javascript-degree-scholarships-for-gcc-students-8a2f9fad56e6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Selinemir`**

-<blockquote>In era fast-paced digital economy, JavaScript is one of the most in-demand programming languages worldwide — powering everything from…
+<blockquote>When I first touched JavaScript, it was just for fixing small UI bugs and adding a few event listeners.
+Over time, it evolved into my…
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>